mhetacc/RuntimesConcurrencyDistribution/misc/report.md

   - image rendering
   - background tasks

+Oss: multi threading is a type of asynchronicity.
+Oss: each thread has its own stack

+- **Threading is about workers**
+- **Asynchrony is about tasks**

+**Job: cook eggs and toast:**

+- **Synchronous**: first cook the eggs, then cook the toast
+- **Asynchronous** (single threaded):
+  - start eggs cooking and set a timer.
+  - start toast cooking and set a timer.
+  - do something else in the meantime
+  - when timers go off take both eggs and toast and eat them
+- Asynchronous (**multithreaded**):
+  - hire two cooks, one cook eggs the other cook toast
+  - now you have to coordinate the cooks and pay them

+Why does this works?
+Because may tasks are not processor-bounded.
+Like waiting.

 Then lets talk about the differences between threads and processes.
 At its core we can summarize them as:

 - `threads`: share memory, lightweight